lloydtao/react-template.github.io/README.md

 Get started in minutes with these instructions:

-1. Create a repository from this template.
+1. Create a repository from this template (include all branches).
 2. Rename your repository to `<username>.github.io`.
 3. Make sure that GitHub Pages uses the `build` branch.